sebastianjnuwu/KellyWorld/README.md

    • 📷 `K.avatar` - shows your avatar and/or/without mention or id!

+   • `K.clear` - command to delete messages (can only be deleted from 1 to 99)

    • 🤬 `K.ban` - ban a user by server id or mention!

    • 🏓 `K.ping` - shows the ping of the api and your ping!